 Report any accidental injury, distress, misunderstanding or misinterpretation to the parents/carers and club Welfare officer as soon as possible.

 Report any suspected misconduct by other coaches or other people involved in athletics to the Club, Regional, National or UKA welfare officer as soon as possible.

-Written: September 2016 (UKA)

-Reviewed: February 2019 Reviewed by: Mike Essex